 Long term weight loss is highly desirable for obvious reasons, but it can take time for lifestyle changes to stick (and show results).
 The reality is that time may not be on your side in certain situations.
-This could be the case if you have a special occasion rapidly approaching like a birthday or anniversary dinner, or Valentine’s day date with your sweetie.
+This could be the case if you have a special occasion rapidly approaching like a birthday dinner, anniversary celebration, or a super fun “ladies night out”.
 Fortunately, it IS possible to lose weight fast (and safely)!

 Now, when I say “lose weight”, I’m talking about dropping up to 10 lbs!
 And when I say “fast”, I’m referring to within 1-2 weeks!

 In full disclosure, it’s generally not possible (or safe) to lose 10 lbs of BODY FAT in 1 week.
 With this 4-step plan to lose weight fast, you can successfully lose 10 lbs in 1-2 weeks!
 However, although some of the weight will come from body fat, you’ll also shed pounds by losing excess water weight.
 As with any weight loss regimen, don’t forget to consult your physician before implementing changes.

 Regardless of they exact reason behind why you lose the weight, you’ll still look slimmer in your little black dress!
 Just keep in mind that this is a short-term weight loss plan that should be followed by a transition to a more sustainable approach.

 If you need to lose weight quickly, simply follow the 4-step plan outlined below.
 Although each of the four steps could be done on their own, combine them together to maximize your weight loss results.